finitesphere/visc/README.md

 - MP3 playback loops the selected file.
 - On Windows, **Desktop audio** uses WASAPI loopback on the selected playback device.
 Something must be playing audio (and the app using that output) or the capture stream stays quiet.
-- InsForge backend files in this repo are unrelated to the visualizer binary.
+- Inspired by the audio visualizer software BeSpec
+- WIP